UCLA Graduate School of Education & Information Studies

 (310) 206-0132 -- firstname.lastname@example.org

 Stuart Biegel is a longtime member of the faculty at the UCLA Graduate School of Education & Information Studies and the UCLA School of Law.
-He is a recognized expert in the fields of Education Law and Technology Law, and is the author of the casebook Education and the Law (3d ed.
-2012), West-Thomson/Reuters (American Casebook Series).
-The book focuses on the broad range of developments at both the K-12 and higher education levels, and also includes major coverage of technology issues, privacy law issues, and disability rights.
+He is a recognized expert in the fields of Education Law and Technology Law, and is the original author of the casebook Education and the Law (4th ed.
+2016), West Academic Publishing (American Casebook Series).
+The book -- co-authored with Robert Kim and Kevin Welner -- focuses on the broad range of developments at both the K-12 and higher education levels, and also includes major coverage of technology issues, privacy law issues, and disability rights.